sguzman/math-research/README.md

 - Taking into account the ambient space in your theorem generalizes the theorem
 - Ambient space as the context space for the theorem
 - Dual(1 + 1 ==2)==(0!=Dual(2))==False
+- Projective geometry as a rough Category theory approximiation.
+Lines as bilateral morphisms and poinst as objects